mathieukapfer/opencv/README-Kalray.md

 ## How to use OpenCV with MPPA platform

- - Get the makefile helper thank to dynamic link:
+ - Get the makefile helper thanks to dynamic link:

       $ ln -s platforms/kvx/makefile .